natalieforman/ai-pr1-maze/README.md

 ### Running the project
-The project is an web based visualization.
+The project is a web based visualization.
-You can clone the project and just open the index file to view.
+You can clone the project and open the index file to view.
-To view newly generated mazes you will need to take the output and input it into a new variable in the parser.js file and create a button to access it in the index.html file.
+To add generated mazes to the site you need to take the output and create a new variable in the parser.js file.
+Then create a button to call the new level in the index.html file.